VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Discussion

-Although SSA is a plausible explanation, the substantial presence of ambient plasma associated with the host galaxy can alternatively play a significant role in enhancing the optical depth of FFA.
-This, in turn, contributes to the observed flat or inverted spectrum of the source.
-We can calculate the optical depth of FFA by the plasma, $\tau_\nu$, as
+On the other hand, FFA can alternatively contribute to the observed spectrum of the active radio source.
+The substantial presence of ambient plasma associated with the host galaxy plays a significant role in enhancing the optical depth of FFA.
+We can calculate the optical depth of FFA, $\tau_\nu$, as

-where $r$, $T_\mathrm{e}$, $n_\mathrm{e}$, and $\epsilon$ represent the radius, electron temperature, electron density, and volume filling factor of the thermal plasma, respectively \citep[eg.,][]{2001PhDT.......K}.
+where $r$, $T_\mathrm{e}$, $n_\mathrm{e}$, and $\epsilon$ represent the thermal plasma's radius, electron temperature, electron density, and volume filling factor, respectively \citep[e.g.,][]{2001PhDT.......K}.
 The spectrum peaks at the frequency where $\tau_\nu\sim 1$ is satisfied.
-Figure~\ref{fig:FFA-FFE} depicts the physical condition of the plasma constrained by Equation\,(\ref{eq:tau}) assuming $T_\mathrm{e} = 10^4$\,K. At the same time, the thermal plasma, which gives rise to FFA, radiates free-free emission (FFE).
+Figure~\ref{fig:FFA-FFE} depicts the physical condition of the plasma constrained by Equation\,(\ref{eq:tau}), assuming $T_\mathrm{e} = 10^4$\,K and certain values of $\nu_\mathrm{p}$ At the same time, the thermal plasma, which gives rise to FFA, radiates free-free emission (FFE).
 In an optically thin regime, we can derive the electron density of the thermal plasma producing FFE as